Skip to main content

 2. check the list of most popular formats for the given purpose,

-Solution (3) is the most roundabout way, but it might turn out to be the most effective, by presenting the data depositor with an overview of centres that are willing to handle the given data format.
+Solution (3) is the most roundabout way, but it might turn out to be the most effective, by presenting the data depositor (= you) with an overview of centres that are willing to handle the given data format.
 Please bear in mind that centres that display a red warning about uncurated recommendations should be approached with a degree of caution, and perhaps even contacted before the deposition process is started.

 For more information on the use of standards within CLARIN, see the following web pages:

 The following document, put together by a team of experts in 2009, is included here mostly for its historical and sentimental value.
 It is probably the first overview of language research and technology standards recommended in the preparatory phase of the CLARIN project: "Standards for LRT" v6 (2009).
+If a centre points you to that document as providing information about "recommended data formats", do kindly consider doing yourself and them the favour of pointing out that the information value of that document is, nowadays, close to null (pieces of it have negative information value), and that the Standards Information System should be the way to go (again, the centre knows that and may just need a little nudge from you).